Setting up proper analytics tracking is important for every website. Learn how to setup analytics properly with Wordpress.

 Tag Manager is a free analytics tool from Google that makes controlling tags easier for web analysts, online marketers and many others that are involved with web analytics on … Read more

-Especially in affiliate marketing, where outbound link is essentially your product, tracking your links is important and gives you useful information.
-Even if you wouldn’t be an affiliate marketeer, … Read more
+Especially in affiliate marketing, where the outbound link is essentially your product, tracking your outbound links is important and gives you useful information.
+Basically for an affiliate, getting a … Read more

-Chances are, that you have already excluded internal traffic and for the most parts, you should not be bothered that much by URL parameters caused by you, with your … Read more
+Chances are, that you have already excluded internal traffic and for the most parts, you should not be bothered by that much by URL parameters caused by you with … Read more